spfuu/shSonos/README.md

     -- changed maximum snippet length to 15 seconds
     -- bugfixed: Sonos Broker user-specific server port was ignored -- updated documentation

-v.0.8.2 (2016-11-14)

-    -- fixed bug in GoogleTTS

-v.0.8.1 (2016-11-14)

-    -- changed commandline arguments to control the Sonos Broker.
-        Available arguments:

-        start [-d] [-c] [-h] (-d=debug mode, -c=user-specified config file, -h=help) stop
-        list

-    -- fixed an issue when executing sonos_broker with '-l' parameter

-v0.8    (2016-11-11)

-    -- **ATTENTION:** commands "get_playlist" and "set_playlist" removed.
-I decided to stick with the internal Sonos playlists.
-    -- new implementation Google TTS: Captcha and other issues should now be solved (for this time) -- **ATTENTION:** parameter "force_stream_mode" removed for command "play_tts" caused by the new implementation for Google TTS.
-The possibility for an additional TTS "stream mode" was removed.
-       (see documentation Google TTS for setup)
-    -- new command "load_sonos_playlist".
-See documentation for implementation.
-    -- command "sonos_broker_version" added
-    -- command 'clear_queue' added
-    -- command 'play_tunein' added.
-Play any TuneIn radio station by a given name -- SoCo framework changes (v0.12) with some bugfixes -- removed some unused functions
-    -- fixed error when calling sonos_broker with 'l' (scan only flag) -- small bugfixes
-    -- Deezer tracks and their metadata are handled correctly now -- Sonos-Broker commandline tools has now parameters (type "sonos_cmd -h" for help)

-v0.7    (2016-01-04)

-    -- command "discover" added to force a manual scan for Sonos speaker in the network -- command "balance" can now take the optional parameter "group_command"; documentation updated -- property "status" now triggers a value change notification to all connected clients -- bugfix: setting play, pause, stop could lead to an infinite loop (play-pause-play ...)
-    -- added a valid user-agent for Google TTS requests, this should solve the captcha issue -- property 'model_number' added
-    -- property 'display_version' added
-    -- property 'household_id' added (a unique identifier for all players in a household) -- some changes in SoCo framework
-    -- bugfixes in command-line tool
-    -- command 'balance' (especially for sonos amp and stereo paired sonos speaker) added

 ## Overview